TWUOnline/DLC-Help/pages/07.Video/03.zoom/03.zoom-tips/docs.md

 - If you have more than one camera, you may need to click the ‘Switch Camera’ button to get to the right camera input.

 ![Switch Cameras](Zoom_Recording-3.png "Switch Cameras")
-- Your camera will display, and you should now be able to record (for best results, record to computer).
+- For Windows users, the camera stream will instantly fill your screen.
+Double click anywhere on your screen and you will get a scalable window.
+You should now be able to record using the Zoom controls at the top of your screen (for best results, record to computer).

 ![Record to computer](Zoom_Recording-4.png "Record to Computer")
 - After your meeting has ended and your recording has processed your should have a file with a resolution of at least 1080p.